 Open Pantry's Emergency Food Pantry (EFP) has been providing non-perishable groceries for people in need since 1975.
 Both individuals and families in the Springfield area come to the EFP on an emergency basis.

-From July 2011 - June 2012 16,160 intake visits were performed which in turn provided non-perishable food/groceries
+From July 2012 – June 2013, the staff performed 17,135 service visits which in turn provided non-perishable food to

 Families comprise 48% of the people served and nearly 50% of all the food distributed is for children.
 Recipients may use this service up to six times a year.
 This number was increased from four to help meet the increasing needs of our community.
 Senior recipients may access the service 12 times a year.